 Let’s think of transportation for a second.
 Drivers are trained in a physical simulation where they sit in a controlled environment and practice for hours before ever sitting in the driver’s seat of a real truck.
 Using the same logic, digital simulations can be created to teach learners how a system works.
 Simulations are often also used to fine-tune skills for specific industries like manufacturing or healthcare.

 This feature is already being used in the eLearning industry.
 It is easily scalable with the power of technology.
 Learning and development specialists are looking at merging gamification with virtual or augmented reality so that learners can easily become part of a competitive challenge in an engaging, creative virtual environment.

 Immersive learning is designed to optimize how our brains work.
 Even the use of colour in your eLearning module can impact a learner’s neurological pathways.
 However it is not intended to replace existing technologies.
 Instead, it aims to enhance them and increase learning efficiencies for years to come.

-If you need to create a learning experience that gives your learners the ability to apply learning immediately and retain it permanently, ask us how Applied Learning with the Flint 100 Ecosystem can guarantee your return on expectations.
+If you need to create a learning experience that gives your learners the ability to apply learning immediately and retain it permanently, ask us how Applied Learning with the Mentager Ecosystem can guarantee your return on expectations.